-- Applicant business submits application to Subrecipient during the application period.
-Applicant businesses may request an appointment with a Subrecipient to request additional support or information about the SBL Program and to understand whether they may be eligible. - 2.
-Subrecipient reviews application for eligibility. - 3.
-Subrecipient contacts applicant business for additional information, if necessary. - 4.
-Subrecipient enters all information into SAGE and/or OCD intelligrants system. - 5.
+- 1. Applicant business submits application to Subrecipient during the application period.

+Applicant businesses may request an appointment with a Subrecipient to request additional support or information about the RSBL and to understand whether they may be eligible. - 2.
+Subrecipient reviews application for eligibility.

+- 3. Subrecipient contacts applicant business for additional information, if necessary. - 4.
+Subrecipient enters all information into SAGE and/or OCD's Intelligrants system. - 5.
 Subrecipient underwrites loan, reviews and verifies all support documentation and determines total possible eligible award amounts. - a.
 If the applicant business is ineligible, the Subrecipient will notify the applicant business in writing of their ineligibility. - b.
-If the applicant business is otherwise eligible for the program, the Subrecipient will forward the applicant business' information to OCD for OCD to perform the duplication of benefits check and compliance with state taxes.

-- 6. OCD performs duplication of benefits check. - 7.
+If the applicant business is otherwise eligible for the program, the Subrecipient will forward the applicant business' information to OCD for OCD to perform the duplication of benefits check and compliance with state taxes. - 6.
+OCD or OCD's duly authorized representative or agent performs duplication of benefits check. - 7.
 Subrecipient calculates total loan award amount, using information from the duplication of benefits check. - a.
 If the duplication of benefits check results in a \$0 eligible award for the applicant business, the Subrecipient issues a letter to the applicant business that they are not approved for any assistance under the program. - b.
 If the applicant has an eligible unmet need, the Subrecipient issues award letter and schedules loan closing with eligible business. - 8.
-Subrecipient closes on all loan agreements with awarded business. - 9.
-Subrecipient submits request for payment for eligible expenses. - 10.
-OCD processes request for payment and wires funds to Subrecipient. - 11.
+Subrecipient submits request for payment for eligible expenses. - 9.
+OCD processes request for payment and wires funds to Subrecipient. - 10.
+Subrecipient closes on all loan agreements with awarded business. - 11.
 Subrecipient issues payment to awarded business.